WadeeKT/WadeeKT/README.md

 If you have any questions about front-end web development, feel free to <a href="mailto:thomassanna@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.fiverr.com/wadeekt/be-your-front-end-web-developer-using-html-css-javascript">Fiverr</a> or <a href="https://www.linkedin.com/in/thomas-sanna-b74600277/">LinkedIn</a> to deploy your machine learning project on web.
+You can hire me as a freelancer on <a href="https://www.fiverr.com/wadeekt/be-your-front-end-web-developer-using-html-css-javascript">Fiverr</a> or <a href="https://www.linkedin.com/in/thomas-sanna-b74600277/">LinkedIn</a> to make your web project real.

   </td>
   <td width="50%" valign="top">